 The abdominal obesity is a condition in which harmful chemical substances are formed.
 These substances decrease the formation and release of insulin and also affect its functions negatively.
 It is also important to note that abdominal obesity is related to increased risk of diabetes and its complications regardless of overall obesity.

 Myth 2.
-Type 2 Diabetes is only due to excess consumption of sugar containing foods.
+Type 2 Diabetes is only due to excess consumption of sugar-containing foods.

-Whereas this can be the basic cause along with family history of diabetes, there are other factors which precipitate the risk like obesity, less physical activity, increasing age, high blood cholesterol and high blood pressure.
+Whereas this can be the primary cause along with family history of diabetes, there are other factors which precipitate the risk like obesity, less physical activity, increasing age, high blood cholesterol and high blood pressure.

 Myth 3.
 Only excess sweet portions (chocolates, mithais, sugar, etc.) in one’s diet increase the risk of diabetes

 Fact 3.
 No, it is not true that only sweet consumption is a risk factor for diabetes when considering dietary habits.
-In fact, excess carbohydrates in any form like Maida or refined flours (white bread), corn/cornflakes, rice without any fibre content are equal culprits.
-So even if you do not consume lots of sweets but habitually eat food with high carbohydrate content without enough fibre, these may increase the risk of diabetes.
+In fact, excess carbohydrates in any form like Maida or refined flours (white bread), corn/cornflakes, rice without any fiber content are equal culprits.
+So even if you do not consume lots of sweets but habitually eat food with high carbohydrate content without enough fiber, these may increase the risk of diabetes.